FlowFuse/handbook/peopleops/index.md

  - [Netherlands](https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/auto_en_vervoer/auto_van_de_onderneming/autokosten/u_rijdt_in_uw_eigen_auto) - €0.19 per Km

 A screenshot of the route and the total distance travelled should be included with any expense claim.

+### Bring Your Own Device (BYOD) Policy

+FlowForge recognises the benefits of allowing employees to use their own devices, such as laptops and monitors, for work purposes.
+This policy outlines the guidelines for using personal devices for work-related activities, as well as the budget available to cover their cost.

+#### Eligible Devices

+Employees may use their own laptops and monitors for work purposes, provided that the devices meet the requirements outlined in our Bring Your Own Device (BYOD) Policy.

+#### Usage Guidelines

+- Employees must ensure that their personal devices are adequately protected against malware and other security threats.
+This includes keeping the device's operating system (OS) and security software up to date, and avoiding opening emails or downloading files from unknown sources.
+- Employees are responsible for backing up their own data on their personal devices.
+FlowForge will not be held responsible for any data loss or damage to personal devices.
+- Personal devices must be fit for purpose, meaning that they must have the necessary hardware and software capabilities to enable the employee to perform their job duties.
+- Employees must not use their personal devices to store or access any confidential or sensitive company information.
+If necessary, employees may be required to use a company-issued device or a secure virtual environment to access such information.

+#### Budget for Personal Devices

+Employees will be provided with a monthly budget of $100 to cover the cost of their personal devices, such as laptops and monitors.
+This budget is only available if the employee buys all of their own equipment.
+The budget can be used to cover the cost of purchasing new equipment, as well as any ongoing expenses, such as maintenance and repair costs.

+#### Monitoring and Compliance

+FlowForge reserves the right to monitor and review the usage of personal devices for work purposes.
+Employees must comply with this policy and any other applicable company policies.